ChicagoWorldcon/wellington/README.md

 # Getting Started

-This project is a super standard Ruby on Rails application that runs on Postgres.
+This project is a super standard Ruby on Rails application that runs on Postgres and Redis.
 There's a really simple [OSX guide](OSX.md) guide for those that use it as their daily driver.

 However to try make on-boarding for people who are just starting Ruby or want a simpler setup to manage, we've got